-Parenteral administration is reserved for patients with severe, symptomatic hypomagnesemia who cannot tolerate oral drugs.
+Parenteral administration is reserved for patients with severe, symptomatic hypomagnesemia who cannot tolerate oral medications.
 Sometimes a single injection is given in patients with alcohol use disorder who are unlikely to adhere to ongoing oral therapy.
 When magnesium must be replaced parenterally, a 10% magnesium sulfate solution (1 g/10 mL) is available for IV use and a 50% solution (1 g/2 mL) is available for IM use.
 The serum magnesium concentration should be monitored frequently during magnesium therapy, particularly when magnesium is given to patients with renal insufficiency or in repeated parenteral doses.
 In these patients, treatment is continued until a normal serum magnesium concentration is achieved.

 In severe, symptomatic hypomagnesemia (eg, magnesium < 1.25 mg/dL [< 0.5 mmol/L] with seizures or other severe symptoms), 2 to 4 g of magnesium sulfate IV is given over 5 to 10 minutes.
 When seizures persist, the dose may be repeated up to a total of 10 g over the next 6 hours.
-In patients in whom seizures stop, 10 g in 1 L of 5% D/W (dextrose in water) can be infused over 24 hours, followed by up to 2.5 g every 12 hours to replace the deficit in total magnesium stores and prevent further drops in serum magnesium.
+In patients in whom seizures stop, 10 g in 1 L of 5% dextrose in water can be infused over 24 hours, followed by up to 2.5 g every 12 hours to replace the deficit in total magnesium stores and prevent further drops in serum magnesium.

-When serum magnesium is ≤ 1.25 mg/dL (< 0.5 mmol/L) but symptoms are less severe, magnesium sulfate may be given IV in 5% D/W at a rate of 1 g/hour as slow infusion for up to 10 hours.
+When serum magnesium is ≤ 1.25 mg/dL (< 0.5 mmol/L) but symptoms are less severe, magnesium sulfate may be given IV in 5% dextrose in water at a rate of 1 g/hour as slow infusion for up to 10 hours.
 In less severe cases of hypomagnesemia, gradual repletion may be achieved by administration of smaller parenteral doses over 3 to 5 days until the serum magnesium concentration is normal.

-Hypomagnesemia may occur in patients with alcohol use disorder, uncontrolled diabetes, or hypercalcemia or patients taking loop diuretics.
+Hypomagnesemia may occur in patients with alcohol use disorder, uncontrolled diabetes, or hypercalcemia or in patients taking loop diuretics.

 Symptoms include anorexia, nausea, vomiting, lethargy, weakness, personality change, tetany (eg, positive Trousseau or Chvostek sign, spontaneous carpopedal spasm, hyperreflexia), tremor, and muscle fasciculations.